jouhui/property-friends/README.md

 - CI/CD is not currently implemented for simplicty, but in a real project I would implement github actions that would run the tests for the pipeline and the API, and another ones that would build and push the Docker images to an artifact registry.
 - For simplicity, this repository does not contain Cloud solutions for the pipeline and the API.
 However, in a real project, depending of the requirements, both of them could be deployed in Cloud solutions, which would allow to scale the training pipeline with more data.
 - I would also implement data versioning, model versioning and experiment tracking in a real project, for example with DVC and MLFlow.

+## Author

+For any questions, please contact Jouhui Ho at jouhui.ho@ug.uchile.cl